Zoomcar: Investors

-At Ford's investor day presentation in September 2016, CEO Mark Fields described difficulties with Ford's prior strategy in India, but commented "Our new mobility business could be a factor that plays in there.
-That's why you saw us about a month ago take an equity position in Zoomcar, which is the largest car sharing service in India."

-Zoomcar has raised a total funding of Rs.
-673 Cr. and it has been valued at Rs.
-1778 Cr. in its latest round of funding.

 Competition

 Zoomcar faces competition from Revv Cars, Drivezy, MylesCars (backed by Carzonrent), Ola Drive by (Ola Cabs) and other similar car rental companies.

 Partnerships

 Zoom partnered with the auto manufacturers like Ford & Mahindra which allowed them to become the first car rental company in India to offer an electric vehicle (the Mahindra REVA E2O by Mahindra) and the Ford EcoSport "urban SUV by Ford" in 2013.
 Zoom also works with locally established real estate developers, universities, hotels, and corporate IT parks to secure parking for its vehicles and offer pick-up points to its members.

 In November 2013, Zoom, Uber, and the Ashoka Foundation launched a month-long campaign in Bangalore called RideSmartBLR to encourage car-rental and discourage drunk driving for its health, economical and environmental benefits.

 Zoom was a member of Microsoft's Accelerator Plus program in Bangalore in Spring 2014.
 This program is designed to provide more tailored assistance to later-stage start-ups as they scale their business and raise capital.